Why Training Legs Is Non-Negotiable: 6 Reasons Your Future Self Will Thank You

 Here's how it plays out in practice:

-Weak hamstrings leave your ACL exposed — ACL injuries are among the most common and devastating for athletes in basketball, volleyball, martial arts, and running
+• Weak hamstrings leave your ACL exposed — ACL injuries are among the most common and devastating for athletes in basketball, volleyball, soccer, and martial arts

-Weak calves and tibialis reduce your body's ability to absorb impact, sending that force straight to your knees and hips
+• Weak tibialis muscles reduce your body's ability to absorb impact, sending that force straight to your knees and hips

 Training legs — the right way, through full ranges of motion — builds the structural integrity your body needs to handle the demands of your sport and your daily life.